 Setting Up Taxable Person Profile

-With your EmaraTax account active, set up your taxable person profile.
+With your EmaraTax portal account active, set up your taxable person profile.
 Link to your VAT registration, if you have one, and enter your business details.

 Linking to Existing VAT Registration

-If your business is VAT-registered, link it to your EmaraTax account.
+If your business is VAT-registered, link it to your EmaraTax portal account.
 This saves time by filling in some details for you.

 Entering Business Information